Azure/azurehpc/experimental/fairseq_moe_docker_slurm/readme.md

 ```
 pdsh -w ^/path/to/hostfile sudo </path/to/docker_setup.sh
 ```
 >Note: Make sure scheduler and the compute nodes have the name GID for the docker group.
+Modify script update "USER".

 ## Build docker container